 When you help a loved one through some of the big life changes that come with aging, you'll share some of the good times and some of the tougher ones.
 A lot of the changes that come up, such as moving and accepting changes in what they can do, are both emotional and practical.
 It can be challenging for you, as the caregiver, and them, as someone who’s probably used to being independent.

 If you’re the person who’s making all the decisions, or if other people in your family are also taking part, you can take steps to get ready for these shifts.
 And the more prepared you are, the more ready you may feel to handle these changes, step by step.

 Is It Time to Move?

 As people get older, their needs may change.
 The home they’ve lived in and loved for years might not work so well for them now.

-For example, your mom may need a bedroom and bathroom on the first floor so she doesn't have to climb stairs.
-She might need a little help and feel ready to move in with you or other relatives.
-If she eventually needs more medical or personal care than your family can give her, you might discuss an assisted living space or a skilled nursing home.
+For example, your mom may need a bedroom and bathroom on the first floor so they don't have to climb stairs.
+They might need a little help and feel ready to move in with you or other relatives.
+If they eventually need more medical or personal care than your family can give them, you might discuss an assisted living space or a skilled nursing home.